+The Assessor Portal will automatically fill in the Aggregate Method 3 Sample Space area from the previously entered Functional Space area.

-- 1. Identify the Aggregate Method sample space as the complete Functional Space. - 2.
-Confirm area of Functional Space (± 5% accuracy). - 3.
-Identify and count all luminaires in the Functional Space. - 4.
-The Assessor Portal Online Form calculates the NLPD as the sum of the Wattage of all luminaires in the Functional Space divided by the Functional Space area.
+- 2. Identify and count all GLS luminaires in the Functional Space.
+This will include all areas that are part of the Functional Space NLA, including any meeting rooms, Cell Offices etc. Do not count task lighting or display lighting. - 3.
+The Assessor Portal calculates the NLPD as the sum of the Wattage of all luminaires in the Functional Space divided by the Functional Space area.